MisanthropicBit/neotest-busted/README.md

 require("busted.runner")({ standalone = false })
 ```

-Then change the test command to the following.
+Then change the test command in your rockspec to the following.

 ```lua
 test = {